-The ABC Study is an epidemiological study, the branch of medicine that deals with the incidence, distribution and control of diseases.
-The study will collect health related information from a large group of people and follow their state of health over a long period of time.
+The ABC Study is an epidemiological longitudinal cohort study.
+Epidemiological studies investigate the incidence, distribution and control of diseases.
+The study is collecting health related information from a large group of people and following their state of health over a long period of time.
 This type of study attempts to identify the factors that lead to disease, and factors that prevent disease, so that steps can be taken towards prevention.

 Smoking – lung cancer

-The link between smoking and the increase risk in lung cancer was confirmed in 1954 by Richard Doll and Bradford Hill in England.
+The link between smoking and an increased risk in lung cancer was confirmed in 1954 by Richard Doll and Bradford Hill in England.

 Asprin – prostate cancer